-A competent trusts and estates attorney discusses the end-of-life options with the client and drafts a will tailored to the client’s needs.
+A competent trust and estates attorney discusses the end-of-life options with the client and drafts a will tailored to the client’s needs.
 In fact, it is the attorney’s ethical duty to ensure that the testator is of sound mind during the execution of the will.
 During contention of the will, attorneys are often called to testify to the testator’s mental state in understanding the will.
-Which is why when possible, the attorney drafting the will should preferably be the attorney witnessing its execution.
+This is why when possible, the attorney drafting the will should preferably be the attorney witnessing its execution.
 Next, a good attorney will craft a self-proving affidavit for the two witnesses.
 The affidavit will attest to the lucidity of the testator and create a presumption of testamentary capacity—thereby switching the burden of proof to the party challenging the will.
 Together with the attorney’s testimony, the witness’ affidavit and testimony provide can help defend a will from a challenge on the grounds of mental incapacity.
 Since there is no such thing as too much evidence, many attorneys implement additional steps, such as rigorous note-keeping.
 A few will even go as far as video recording the testator reviewing and executing the will.

-People who live their live with schizophrenia face unpredictable challenges.
+People who live their life with schizophrenia face unpredictable challenges.
 These challenges carry over to their death, as a person suffering from schizophrenia is presumed to have had a mental illness during the execution of their will.
 Fortunately, this challenge is indeed predictable.
 A competent lawyer can take steps to minimize the chance that schizophrenia turns into a successful probate dispute.
 After all, like a person who was fortunate not to experience mental illness, a person suffering from schizophrenia is no less entitled to have his or her wishes followed as long as they actually have the capacity to make the will.

 Schizophrenia, NAMI, https://www.nami.org/Learn-More/Mental-Health-Conditions/Schizophrenia (last visited Sep 16, 2018).